 Recovery After Rehab

-The Safety of Sober Living and Continued Sobriety
+The Safety of Alcohol and Drug Free Housing

 “First off, I didn't think I needed sober living.
-The counselor at our rehab felt it was necessary and I was bothered from the start.
+The counselor at our rehab recommended it and I was hesitant at the beginning.
 Fortunately, my family was able to see the importance of me being tested for a couple of more months while they regained trust with me.
 They had every reason not to.
-I actually made many friends in sober living and got to go to the gym with them, share aa meetings and even became open about our problems and found out we had very similar journey's.
+I actually made many friends in sober living and got to go to the gym with them.
+I was able to go back to La Jolla Recovery for continued care and feel connected still.
 I am forever grateful to La Jolla Recovery for recommending sober living and the support it gave me for my sobriety today.
 It's now over 2 years and believe the long term support was critical for me being alive and thriving.”Bea C.Client

 “The anger I had been accumulating through the years began to have a space to dissipate once our son walked in to La Jolla Recovery sober living homes in San Diego.
 I hadn't even noticed all that I had held in, and thankfully to the progress notes, interaction and actually watching him change with time, there started being hope in the way of me needing to pay attention to our family and his siblings.
 I though 30 days of rehab was enough, and then being told sober living was necessary seemed a little like selling extra services.
 Im glad to be wrong.
 We were able to not feel stressed as to when he would come home and even seeing how much he enjoyed the sober homes made us realize the value.
 We could not recommend sober living enough.
 Its simply necessary to cement a good foundation.”Mel BFather